top of page

 Fortunely there was a sharp improvement in the next batch.

-These were the more standalone novels, and one decision I would like to immediately praise is that the emphasis on dividing the Discworld books into sub-series isn't overdone.
+The next 'set' put out were the more standalone novels, and one decision I would like to immediately praise is that the emphasis on dividing the Discworld books into sub-series isn't overdone.
 In the Collectors' Library every Discworld book was assigned to a theoretical series, and some felt quite crowbarred.
-It makes sense to flag with text and design choices to new readers that there is a distinct series in a meaningul sense about the Watch characters.
+It makes sense to flag with text and design choices to new readers that these books sall into series sets, where they actually do.
 But I don't see that anything is to be gained in pretending that this means all Discworld books belong to some particular strand.

 Perhaps because they're freed from the palette-led demands of the Witches, Wizards and Death books, these more standalone novels are much more attractive and successful in communicating much of anything about the books.
 Moving Pictures is very clear in its inclusion of the themes of film and Lovecraftian horror.
-Monstrous Regiment is very clear of its evocation of both the battlefield and the feminine.
+Monstrous Regiment is very clear of its evocation of both of the two themes it engages with - the battlefield and the feminine.

 Sometimes the imagery can be a bit one-note, adding nothing much to the title just like those minimalist photographic covers we discusssed at the top.
 The Moist Von Lipwig books - Going Postal, Making Money, Raising Steam - are pretty flat in their imagery, especially consideing how explicitly those titles name their subject matter.
 But they are still markedly more attractive than the previous books in this run.